DAK404/Kodi-PS4-Soundtheme/README.md

 Original Thread can be found here: https://forum.kodi.tv/showthread.php?tid=210625

 This theme was originally made by Toyota12303.
-Subsequently, the files for the sound theme was taken down on the Kodi Forums, along with the theme itself.
+Subsequently, the download links for the theme and sound theme hosted by Toyota12303 (hosted on Google Drive) was invalid.

 Later on, another user (SZNX) on the Kodi Forums uploaded a copy of the sound theme, but it didn't seem to work properly.